These are the 5 danger levels of indoor air quality. For each danger level, there is a solution to reduce health risks.

 Do you think you might have a radon problem or other indoor air quality problem in your home?
 Learn more about radon testing and when it's smart to have a radon mitigation system installed.

-Give us a call at 1-844-336-0831 or fill out our free estimate form to schedule an appointment for radon testing.
+Give us a call at 1-844-336-0831 or fill out our estimate form to schedule an appointment for radon testing.
 We are the trusted radon mitigation company in Pasco, Walla Walla, Richland, Liberty Lake, Pullman, Coeur D Alene, Post Falls and surrounding areas of Washington and Idaho.

 our service area